 The aims of NCETM are to raise levels of achievement in maths, to increase appreciation of the power and wonder of maths, across the school, sixth form college and further education system.
 Their specific task is to try to ensure that all teachers of maths - and this includes all primary school teachers, and non-specialist maths teachers - have easy access to high quality, evidence-based, maths-specific continuing professional development (CPD) at every point of their careers.

-Surrey Plus Maths Hub are committed to developing the professional learning of all teachers of mathematics with the aim of improving the attainment of mathematics learners and supporting the development of Maths teaching and leadership across the region.
+The North-East Hants and Surrey Maths Hub are committed to developing the professional learning of all teachers of mathematics with the aim of improving the attainment of mathematics learners and supporting the development of Maths teaching and leadership across the region.
 SSF SCITT are proud to work with the Maths Hub who deliver our highly regarded mathematics training.
 Excellent primary resources here.

 ATM - The Association of Teachers of Mathematics offer FREE e-membership to all trainee teachers - outstanding resources, CPD opportunities and support available.
 Go to www.atm.org.uk/join